Grand Coteau Heritage & Cultural Centre

 Community Meeting Room

 A meeting room is located in the basement of the GCHCC, and is available for rental.
 The space can accommodate up to 50 individuals.
-A television, DVD player, slide projector and screen, coffee pots and washrooms are available for use upon request.
-The space is well-lit with a great deal of natural light as well.
+The space is well-lit with a great deal of natural light, has two washrooms, and a small kitchen area with sink.
+The room is equipped with chairs and tables for your use.
+Call 306-297-3882 for booking information.

 Rental Rates: